FN FNS: Malfunction issues

 FN immediately addressed this by replacing the striker with a newer, improved design in each FNS-40 for both the Arizona DPS and the BCPD, at no cost to either agency.

 FN also posted a Service Bulletin to the public with an offer of a free striker upgrade for those who wished to send their pistol in.
 FN also said that the malfunctions had only been observed in a lab environment, and that the malfunctions can only be replicated in FNS pistols manufactured before February 12, 2017.

 FN did, however, maintain that the FNS design was thoroughly tested and that the situations that result in the misfires were unique and unlikely, and therefore did not initiate a recall.
 FN also claimed that the trigger pin is a part that requires periodic maintenance, and that in all three cases, the firearm was quickly reassembled.

-When the dust settled, both the Arizona DPS and the BCPD made the decision to replace their FNS designs.
-Both the Arizona DPS and the BCPD went from the .40-caliber FNS-40 to the 9mm Glock 17.
+When the dust settled, both the Arizona DPS and the BCoPD made the decision to replace their FNS designs.
+Both the Arizona DPS and the BCoPD went from the .40-caliber FNS-40 to the 9mm Glock 17.

 However, according to Arizona DPS spokesman Bart Graves and state trooper Kameron Lee, the decision to switch from the FNS to the Glock was made not because the department was unhappy with the pistols, but because FN had informed them that the company planned to discontinue the FNS that same year.
-Officer Lee claimed "We found an issue, FN fixed it, no guns we are carrying are faulty".
+Officer Lee claimed,"We found an issue, FN fixed it, no guns we are carrying are faulty".
 Indeed, in 2019, FN discontinued the FNS in favor of the improved FN 509.
 However, FN will still honor the FNS striker replacement, regardless of if the owner of the firearm is its original owner.